Teru-dot-png/notes-forcts/note/Coding/Tails notes/remenber git.md

-- i copied the reposi
+- i copied the repository oin github on my